-Secondary purchase and indexation benefit disregarded: The scope of these provisions are far reaching as they do not just tax gains but tax the difference between the share subscription amount and the distribution.
+The scope of these provisions are far reaching as they do not just tax gains but tax the difference between the share subscription amount and the distribution.
 These provisions thereby implicitly tax gains that may have arisen as a result of secondary sales that may have occurred prior to the buy-back.
 Not only this, these provisions also disregard the cost incurred towards acquisition of shares which earlier did not form part of capital gains.
 Additionally, in the context of the domestic investor, even the benefit of indexation would effectively be denied to such investor and issues relating to proportional disallowance of expenditure under section 14A (Expenditure incurred in relation to income not includible in total income) may also arise.
 This would therefore result in the buy-back of shares being even less tax efficient than the distribution of dividends.

-Up-streaming of cash to the foreign joint venture partners that was hitherto tax efficiently structured in nature of buy-backs by the Indian company of a shares (usually of a separate class) of the foreign joint venture partner, will now be significantly impacted.
+Up-streaming of cash to the foreign joint venture partners that was earlier tax efficiently structured in nature of buy-backs by the Indian company of a shares (usually of a separate class) of the foreign joint venture partner, is now significantly impacted.